Ashay-2007/hello-world/README.md

 Hey there!

 The whole world is under Lockdown due the COVID-19 crisis.
-I hope you are same at your home.
+I hope you are safe at your home.
-STAY SAFE - STAY HOME
+STAY HOME - STAY SAFE